reemrizzk/AI-translator-Next.js-Python-/README.md

 Access the AI Translator web application in your browser at http://localhost:3000/ and start using the translation functionality.

-## Contributing
-Contributions to this project are welcome!
-If you want to contribute, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/improvement) Make your changes and commit them (git commit -am 'Add new feature') Push to the branch (git push origin feature/improvement) Create a pull request.
-Please make sure to follow the Contributor Covenant Code of Conduct in all your interactions.

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify it according to your needs.